Danieltadele777/Ecommerce-Olist-store/README.md

-# E-commerce Digital Analysis
+# E-commerce
 In this project, I conducted an in-depth analysis of the **Brazilian E-Commerce company**, which includes detailed records of **100,000 orders** made between 2016 and 2018 across various **online marketplaces in Brazil**.
 This analysis provides a comprehensive view of the Brazilian e-commerce landscape, capturing a wide range of variables such as order status, pricing, payment methods, freight logistics, customer demographics, product characteristics, and customer reviews.

 This analysis aims to extract actionable insights that can help understand customer behavior, optimize logistics, and improve overall e-commerce performance!

 ## Used KPIs
 **Order Volume**:
-- Total Orders: The total number of orders placed during the period.
+- Total Orders
-- Orders per Month/Quarter: Tracking the order trends over time.
+- Orders per Month/Quarter

 **Revenue Metrics**:
-- Total Revenue: Sum of the revenue generated from all orders.
+- Total Revenue
-- Average Order Value (AOV): Average revenue per order, calculated as total revenue divided by the number of orders.
+- Average Order Value (AOV)
-- Revenue by Product Category: Breakdown of revenue by different product categories.
+- Revenue by Product Category

 **Customer Metrics**:
 - Customer Lifetime Value (CLV)